 This past week, I had an overabundance of sweet potatoes in the kitchen.
 I typically buy them 5-10 pounds at a time.
 This time, not only did I buy a 10 lb bag, but then I forgot that I bought that bag and bought a second 10 pound bag a few days later.

-I’ve had sweet potato breads on my mind for a while now; thanks to my friend, Sue and her sweet potato biscuits last year.
+I’ve had sweet potato breads on my mind for a while now.
 So, this was the perfect chance to try that out.
 I wanted something similar to a hearty cornbread, but still very moist like a muffin.

 These came out exactly like I’d hoped.
 This is not a sweet muffin, this is a bread barely sweetened with a touch of honey.
 If you prefer it a bit sweeter, top it with butter and a drizzle of honey.
 I enjoyed mine with just a smear of butter on top.